Corporate Giving FAQs

 Requests for Proposals (RFP) or Requests for Education (RFE) are posted throughout the year, and address areas of unmet need in various Bristol Myers Squibb therapeutic areas of interest.
 Please visit the Corporate Giving web page on bms.com to locate active RFPs or RFEs.

 RFP/RFE codes are unique identifiers located in the RFP/RFE posting.
 During the submission of your Letter of Request, you will be asked to select a code from a drop-down menu.
 Please be sure to select the code that is identical to the code located on the posted RFP/RFE.
 Selecting the incorrect code or leaving the field blank, may delay the review of your request.

 Are RFP/RFE codes required on all Letter of Request submissions?

-If the RFP/RFE code is not available in the Letter of Request, this is an indication that the submission timeframe for that particular RFP/RFE is over and submissions are no longer being accepted.
+If the RFP/RFE code is no longer available in the drop down selection in the Letter of Request, the submission window for that particular RFP/RFE is closed and BMS is no longer accepting applications for the RFP/RFE.